OndrejNepozitek/Edgar-Unity/docs/basics/room-templates.md

 To create a new room template, we have to:
 - navigate to the folder where should the room template prefab be saved
-- right click in the Project window and choose *Create -> Dungeon generator -> Dungeon room template*
+- right click in the Project window and choose *Create -> Edgar -> Dungeon room template*
 - (optional) rename the prefab file to anything you want

 ### Create manually